hi-c-bucks/CAHOOTS_eda/README.md

 - `cahoots_proj.ipynb`: Notebook for data cleaning and analysis.

 ## Setup & Dependencies
-This project was written in **Python 3.9+** using Jupyter Notebook.
+This project was written using Jupyter Notebook.
 The following Python libraries are used:

 - `pandas`
 - `numpy`